Juana Inés de la Cruz: Hombres Necios (Sátira Filosófica) or You foolish men (Philosophical satire)

-Sor Juana’s Hombres Necios (Foolish men), written in the 1680s, is one of the first feminist literary works in the Americas that explores the double standards of women while also accusing men of trying to diminish a woman’s honor.
-During seventeenth-century Mexico the society was heavily patriarchal but Sor Juana still published this work, something that could get her trouble with the church.
-Persistent, Sor Juana had the courage to speak out on men's acts at a time when a woman’s mind was regarded as irrelevant.
+Sor Juana's Hombres Necios (Foolish men), written in the 1680s, is among the first proto-feminist literary works in the Americas that explores the double standards of men while also accusing men of trying to diminish a woman's honor.
+During seventeenth-century Mexico the society was heavily patriarchal, but Sor Juana managed to publish this work, which added to the backlash she would eventually face from the Church.
+Yet Sor Juana was driven by a conviction for women's education and was determined to apply her writing to challenge those who believed a woman's intellectual abilities were irrelevant.